sarahLHeanan/angular-test-app/README.md

 - Select checkbox beside item to mark as done
 - Click clear completed button to remove completed tasks

-Please note that this app must be loaded on a local server for routing to work At the time of writing, an angular server has not yet been implemented but is planned.
+Please note that this app must be loaded on a local server for routing to work.
+At the time of writing, an angular server has not yet been implemented but is planned.